 Nap and shower were followed by breakfast with visitors from Hong Kong!
 Felt good to introduce Fi & Sharpy to Rose – they’ve been following Rose’s progress closely and are so lovingly invested in her goings on that they (like so many of you who follow this blog) have made me feel so emotionally supported.
 I’ve really needed to feel that.
 Thank you!

 I’ve spoken to the mum who has a son with Gastrostomy, Fundoplication and Tracheostomy (there..
 I said it!)..
 I’ll call it GFT.
-She was at the hospital for some appointments from 10am-4:30pm… I bet she can’t wait for the day, years from now, her son won’t have to set foot here again… Anyway she didn’t have the time or energy (I imagine) to answer my sheet of questions but said we’d talk soon.
+She was at the hospital for some appointments from 10am-4:30pm… I bet she can’t wait for the day, years from now, her son won’t have to set foot here again… Anyway she didn’t have the time or energy (I imagine) to answer my list of questions but said we’d talk soon.

 In the meantime one of the parents in our room kindly let me see his daughter’s gastrostomy.
 She’s the same age (corrected) as Rose and it looks ok.
 Clean and neat and doesn’t seem to bother her.
 You get used to it apparently and just need to see it as necessary and no big deal.
 I’ll be so proud of myself when I can see it like they do!
 I know I will.
 Time and experience have incredible life changing powers.